Terms and Conditions for The Supply of Goods and Services from The IT Partnership

 1. Definitions and Interpretation

-1.1.1 This document contains The IT Partnership’s general terms and conditions and shall be incorporated into any Contract entered into by the Customer and The IT Partnership.
+1.1.1 This document contains the general terms and conditions applicable for the supply of Goods and services from ITP and the IT Partnership which are the Trading Names Of Lets Just Do IT Limited and shall be incorporated into any Contract entered into by the Customer and The IT Partnership.

 1.2 Errors & Omissions

 1.2.1 The IT Partnership may correct any errors or omissions in its documentation without prejudice to its interests.

 1.3 Changes to Terms and Conditions of Business

 1.3.1 The IT Partnership reserve the right to make changes to this Agreement from time to time.